Do you wonder how intermittent fasting works in your body during intermittent fasting? Here are the answers!

 Therefore, another recent study found that the extension of life expectancy is a primary health benefit of intermittent fasting (Catterson et al. 201812).

-3. It Improves Cognition and Memory Function
+3. Improves Cognition

 Intermittent fasting can also help the brain to reduce the accumulation of toxic proteins that promote dementia.